llm-operator/docs/docs/source/index.rst

    </p>

-If you want to play with LLM Operator, check out :doc:`tutorial`.
-You can install LLM Operator in a Kind cluster by following the steps described here.
+If you want to play with LLM Operator, check out :doc:`playground`.
+You can install LLM Operator in a Kind cluster by following the steps described there.
 You can also just directly move to the :doc:`install` section and install LLM Operator to your Kubernetes clusters!